nickebbitt/java-akka-kamon/README.md

 java-akka-kamon
 ===============

-Integration of Kamon AOP monitoring into a Java based Akka project
+Integration of Kamon AOP monitoring into a Java based Akka / Spring project